-There are zoning provisions about mixed-use and compact development, for example the Designed multiple use development district.
+There are zoning provisions about mixed use and compact development, for example the Designed multiple use development district.
 The encouragement of small-scale, neighborhood businesses may involve examination of existing zoning to identify potential sites where these might occur or to determine whether zoning revisions would be needed.
 However, there are limits to compact or cluster development as many areas of the Town of Fishkill do not have public sewer facilities or insufficient additional sewer capacity.
-Similarly, many areas of the Town of Fishkill do not have available public water facilities or have insufficient additional public water supply capacity.
-Sewer capacity is limited in terms of treatment, points of discharge (Glenham) and line capacity.
-Public water supply capacity is limited by the small number of wells and problems with water quality in the existing wells.
-The Town would have to explore and create new water sources, and fund, design and build new treatment and transmission facilities.
+The Town of Fishkill may have more available public water capacity yet limited public sewer capacity.
+Sewer capacity may be limited in terms of treatment, points of discharge (Glenham) and line capacity. ??
+Brinckerhoff subdivision ?? line via railroad tracks ?? into Beacon; explore sewer connection with the Village of Fishkill along Route 9; explore capacity issues;